programaker-project/programaker-docs/docs/developers/build-a-bridge/README.md

 First install the library to build bridges with `pip install --user -U programaker-bridge`

-After that, log into Plaza, click on the menu on the top-left corner, go to the `Bridges` section  and click on `Add One!`.
+After that, log into Programaker, click on the menu on the top-left corner, go to the `Bridges` section  and click on `Add One!`.

 Set the name of your bridge on the resulting menu (minimum of 4 characters) and click `Create`, this will create a new bridge and take you to it's management